-Because people with depressive symptoms usually feel the largest impact on their interpersonal relationships, IPT works with the client most closely during the first several sessions to uncover and measure the key interpersonal dynamics that will be the target of the therapy for its duration.
+Because people with depressive symptoms usually feel the largest impact on their interpersonal relationships, IPT works during the first several sessions to uncover and measure the key interpersonal dynamics that will be the target of the therapy for its duration.
 Although the depression itself is not a direct result of negative relationships, these issues tend to be the most prevalent symptoms during the initial stages of depression and can hinder progress if not properly managed.
 Once addressed, these strengthened relationships can serve as an immense level of support throughout the ensuing recovery process.

 Currently, there are several Interpersonal Psychotherapy manuals available, but three in particular have gained popularity with clients and clinicians alike.
 The Comprehensive Guide to Interpersonal Psychotherapy, written by Myrna M. Weissman, John C. Markowitz and Gerald L. Klerman in 2000, offers useful information on the approach to IPT and its many adaptations and applications for a variety of settings.
 This guide also provides historical and training resources as well as additional therapeutic insight in the field of IPT.

 The Clinician’s Quick Guide to Interpersonal Psychotherapy is the second version of The Comprehensive Guide.
 This updated edition was released in 2007 by the same authors and provides a detailed account of the three specific phases of IPT for the treatment of depression.
 This guide also addresses the unique application of IPT for other psychological issues and offers a wealth of resources for clinicians who specialize in this discipline.